Lillebonne

 Lillebonne ([lilbɔn]) is a commune in the Seine-Maritime department in the Normandy region in Northern France.
 It lies 3.5 mi north of the Seine and 24 mi east of Le Havre.
-In 2019, it had a population of 8,797.

 History

-Before the Roman conquest of Gaul, Iuliobona was the capital of the Caletes, or inhabitants of the Pays de Caux.
-It was destroyed by Julius Caesar and afterwards rebuilt by Augustus.
-Before it was again ruined by the barbarian invasions, it had become an important centre whence Roman roads branched out in all directions.
+Before the Roman conquest of Gaul, the site was the capital of the Caletes tribe who gave their name to the Pays de Caux.
+It was destroyed by Julius Caesar in his Gallic Wars and the city of Juliobona built there by Augustus in the 1st c.
+AD.

+It become an important centre whence Roman roads branched out in all directions.
 It was an administrative, military and commercial city located close to the Seine.
 This made it a great transportation route between Britannia (modern-day Britain) and the remainder of the Roman Empire.
-It was also a crossroads of communication in order to bring Roman ways to Harfleur, Étretat, Dieppe, Évreux and Rouen.
+It was also a crossroads of communication for Roman roads to Harfleur, Étretat, Dieppe, Évreux and Rouen.
+The city was completely destroyed in the middle of the 2nd century.

 The remains of Roman baths and of a theatre capable of holding 3,000 persons have been brought to light.
+Many Roman relics, notably a bronze statue of Apollo (displayed in the Louvre) have been found.
+The important Lillebonne mosaic, well preserved and depicting a deer hunt, comes from a suburban villa and is on display at the Rouen Museum.
+It was made by T. SEN FILIX from Pozzuoli, Italy and AMOR, his local apprentice.

+It was again ruined in the barbarian invasions of 273 after which the theatre was made into a fortress: the exits were blocked, wells were dug, and baths put up in the arena.

-Many Roman and Gallic relics, notably a bronze statue of Apollo (displayed in the Louvre), and two fine mosaics on show in the museum at Rouen, have been found.
-In the Middle Ages the fortifications of the town were constructed out of materials supplied by the Roman theatre.
-The town recovered some of its old importance under William the Conqueror.
+In the Middle Ages the town walls were constructed out of materials from the Roman theatre.
+The town recovered some of its importance under William the Conqueror.

 Lillebonne is the birthplace of the writer Annie Ernaux.